-3.1 The Data Protection Officer has overall responsibility for data protection within the Association, and for ensuring that our entry in the ICO's Register is accurate and up to date.
-This will be checked annually upon renewal.

-3.2 The Data Protection Officer will also assist in implementing the requirements of the Data Protection Legislation by:

-- providing advice and support to all departments on all matters relating to compliance with the Data Protection Legislation; - disseminating information relating to the Data Protection Legislation; and - responding to requests from data subjects in relation to the personal data that the Association holds about them.

-3.3 Staff will be informed about data protection issues, and their rights in relation to their own personal data.
-Separate guidance relating specifically to the Association as an employer has been issued by EVH and this should be referred to where required.

-3.4 All staff have a responsibility to fully comply with the requirements of the Data Protection Legislation and this Policy.
-When involved in collecting personal data, staff will explain how the Association will use the information by providing a copy of or access to the Association's privacy notice.
+- 3.1 The Data Protection Officer has overall responsibility for data protection within LCR, and for ensuring that our entry in the ICO's Register is accurate and up to date.
+This will be checked annually upon renewal. - 3.2 The Data Protection Officer will also assist in implementing the requirements of the Data Protection Legislation by:- - providing advice and support to all departments on all matters relating to compliance with the Data Protection Legislation; - disseminating information relating to the Data Protection Legislation; and - responding to requests from individuals in relation to the personal data that LCR holds about them. - 3.3 Staff will be informed about data protection issues, and their rights in relation to their own personal data.
+Separate guidance relating specifically to LCR as an employer has been issued by EVH and this should be referred to where required. - 3.4 All staff have a responsibility to fully comply with the requirements of the Data Protection Legislation and this Policy.
+When involved in collecting personal data, staff will explain how LCR will use the information by providing a copy of or access to LCR's privacy notice.